 What To Expect at a Temporary Custody Hearing

 During an emergency custody hearing, a judge will:

 - Hear evidence pertaining to the emergency situation (child abuse or neglect, substance abuse in the household, etc.)

 - Appoint a guardian ad litem or child psychologist to investigate

 This provides protection for the child until the trial.

 The Judge's Order

-Do you need help filing for an emergency custody hearing?
-Contact our La Mesa team of divorce attorneys to discuss your case today.
+Do you need help filing for an emergency custody hearing in CA?
+Contact an attorney today to discuss your case.